goyeahia/linux-commands-cheat-sheet/README.md

 - du -> Shows estimated result of file system usage
 - iotop -> Input/Output device monitoring tool
 - lspci -> Lists of PCI devices (Really useful when you are installing new driver)
-- lsusub -> Shows list of connected USB devices
+- lsusb -> Shows list of connected USB devices
 -